 Liver fibrosis results from scarring and stiffening of healthy liver tissue.
 This form of liver damage can stem from a variety of causes.

-One of the most common types of chronic liver disease is non-alcoholic fatty liver disease which occurs when excess fat is stored in the liver cells without a known cause.
-This can lead to liver inflammation and eventually liver fibrosis.
+Liver damage can be caused by a number of factors, such as excessive alcohol use, fatty liver, or viral and autoimmune causes.
+Non-alcoholic fatty liver disease (NAFLD) is one of the most common types of chronic liver diseases in Canada.
+It occurs when excess fat is stored in the liver cells without a known cause, and can lead to liver inflammation and eventually liver fibrosis.

-By measuring the stiffness of your liver, elastography can look for disease in the liver and:
+By measuring the stiffness of your liver, elastography is an appropriate tool to look for the variety of diseases that can occur in the liver and:

 With mild to moderate liver fibrosis, many people do not experience symptoms.
 As such, it can be challenging to diagnose chronic liver disease.
 Your health care practitioner might look at risk factors, such as heavy alcohol use, obesity, and diabetes, to help diagnose it, as well as results from blood tests.

 Ultrasound helps health care practitioners make a diagnosis and inform care decisions.
 Once your doctor has identified the need for this exam, your doctor’s office may book an appointment for you, or provide you with a number to call to book your appointment.
 You will also be given a requisition form and preparation instructions for your exam.